Club by-laws Amended 2015

 Section 10.
 Terms of Office

-Each Officer shall serve a one year term, and may be re-elected for an indefinite number of terms.
+Each Officer shall serve a one-year term, and may be re-elected for an indefinite number of terms.
 Each director shall serve a two year staggered term.
 Up to six (6) Directors will be elected each year.
 Directors may be elected to consecutive terms.
 Each Officer and Director shall hold office until his or her successor has been duly elected and qualified.
-Terms of office excepting as provided herein shall run concurrent with the fiscal year of the Organization.
+Terms of office excepting as provided herein shall run from the month following elections for the one or two year term of the elected office .

 Section 11.
 Election